reachsolution/You-Dont-Know-JS/types & grammar/ch4.md

 ### `ToNumber`

-If any non-`number` value is used in a way that requires it to be a `number`, such as a mathematical operation, the ES5 spec defines the `ToNumber` abstract operation in section 9.3.
+If any non-`number` value is used in a way that requires it to be a `number`,  `ToNumber` abstract operation is used.

 For example, `true` becomes `1` and `false` becomes `0`. `undefined` becomes `NaN`, but (curiously) `null` becomes `0`.

-`ToNumber` for a `string` value essentially works for the most part like the rules/syntax for numeric literals (see Chapter 3).
-If it fails, the result is `NaN` (instead of a syntax error as with `number` literals).
-One example difference is that `0`-prefixed octal numbers are not handled as octals (just as normal base-10 decimals) in this operation, though such octals are valid as `number` literals (see Chapter 2).

-**Note:** The differences between `number` literal grammar and `ToNumber` on a `string` value are subtle and highly nuanced, and thus will not be covered further here.
-Consult section 9.3.1 of the ES5 spec for more information.
+`ToNumber` for a `string` convertst to a number.
+If it fails, the result is `NaN`

 Objects (and arrays) will first be converted to their primitive value equivalent, and the resulting value (if a primitive but not already a `number`) is coerced to a `number` according to the `ToNumber` rules just mentioned.

-To convert to this primitive value equivalent, the `ToPrimitive` abstract operation (ES5 spec, section 9.1) will consult the value (using the internal `DefaultValue` operation -- ES5 spec, section 8.12.8) in question to see if it has a `valueOf()` method.
+To convert to this primitive value equivalent, the `ToPrimitive` abstract operation  will consult the value in question to see if it has a `valueOf()` method.
 If `valueOf()` is available and it returns a primitive value, *that* value is used for the coercion.
 If not, but `toString()` is available, it will provide the value for the coercion.

 If neither operation can provide a primitive value, a `TypeError` is thrown.

-As of ES5, you can create such a noncoercible object -- one without `valueOf()` and `toString()` -- if it has a `null` value for its `[[Prototype]]`, typically created with `Object.create(null)`.
-See the *this & Object Prototypes* title of this series for more information on `[[Prototype]]`s.

-**Note:** We cover how to coerce to `number`s later in this chapter in detail, but for this next code snippet, just assume the `Number(..)` function does so.

 Consider: